HomeSite Map

 In the later months of 1964 The Beatles needed to concern themselves with recording their second obligatory album of the year.
 They also needed to concern themselves with finding another vocal contribution for Ringo.
 Since their first album of the year, "A Hard Day's Night," ended up not containing a Ringo song, they especially couldn't neglect him, or his growing number of fans, once again.

-Having recently acquired the right to record any songs in the Carl Perkins catalog (acquired from Carl himself, see "Matchbox"), they had the idea to again suggest that Ringo pick one of his songs.
-The Beatles had been performing the b-side to Carl Perkins' monster hit "Blue Suede Shoes," namely "Honey Don't," since 1962 with John Lennon on lead vocals.
-However, Lennon gracefully relinquished his role as lead singer of the song in October of 1964, allowing Ringo to use it as a vocal spotlight on their next British album "Beatles For Sale."
+Having recently acquired the right to record any songs in the Carl Perkins catalog (acquired from Carl Perkins himself, see "Matchbox"), they had the idea to again suggest that Ringo pick one of his songs.
+The Beatles had been performing the b-side to Carl Perkins' monster hit "Blue Suede Shoes," namely "Honey Don't," since 1962 with Lennon on lead vocals.
+However, he gracefully relinquished his role as lead singer of the song in October of 1964, allowing Ringo to use it as a vocal spotlight on their next British album "Beatles For Sale."

 One thing needed to be settled first, something that George Harrison set out to remedy.
-Perkins happened to be an invited guest to a Beatles post-show party in London on May 31st, 1964.
+Carl Perkins happened to be an invited guest to a Beatles post-show party in London on May 31st, 1964.
 George went straight up to him and asked point blank what key "Honey Don't" was in.
-When Carl Perkins said he had written it in the key of E, George immediately turned to Lennon and exclaimed, "I told you we weren't doing it right!"
+When Carl Perkins said he had written it in the key of E, George Harrison immediately turned to Lennon and exclaimed, "I told you we weren't doing it right!"

 Songwriting History